bseltz-cohesity/scripts/python/policyTool/README.md

                 -all
 ```

-## Parameters
+## Authentication Parameters

-* -v, --vip: DNS or IP of the Cohesity cluster to connect to
+* -v, --vip: (optional) DNS or IP of the Cohesity cluster to connect to (default is helios.cohesity.com)
-* -u, --username: username to authenticate to Cohesity cluster
+* -u, --username: (optional) username to authenticate to Cohesity cluster (default is helios)
-* -d, --domain: (optional) domain of username, defaults to local
+* -d, --domain: (optional) domain of username (defaults to local)
+* -t, --tenant: (optional) multi-tenancy tenant name
-* -k, --useApiKey: (optional) use API key for authentication
+* -i, --useApiKey: (optional) use API key for authentication
 * -pwd, --password: (optional) password or API key
+* -np, --noprompt: (optional) do not prompt for password
+* -mcm, --mcm: (optional) connect through MCM
+* -c, --clustername: (optional) helios/mcm cluster to connect to
+* -m, --mfacode: (optional) MFA code for authentication
+* -e, --emailmfacode: (optional) send MFA code via email

+## Other Parameters

 * -p, --policyname: (optional) name of policy to focus on
 * -n, --targetname: (optional) name of remote cluster or archive target
 * -f, --frequency: (optional) number of frequency units for schedule (default is 1)